UmaOji/BankCSR/README.md

 - **Consistent Education Investments:** Education spending remains steady, reflecting a long-term commitment to improving educational access and quality.
 - **Low Environmental Spending:** Environmental initiatives received the lowest total spending among all CSR areas, highlighting that while organizations may recognize sustainability challenges, it is currently not a primary focus in their CSR strategies.
 There has been a declining trend in Environmental Initiatives with **2023** being the year with its lowest allocation.

-Overall, the trends indicate a dynamic and responsive approach to CSR spending, influenced by both internal priorities and external circumstances.
+Overall, the trends indicate a dynamic and responsive approach to CSR spending, influenced by internal priorities and external circumstances.

 ---
 ## Analysis of Beneficiaries